elastic/apm-pipeline-library/vars/README.md

   // Notify build status for a PR as a GitHub comment, and send slack message if build failed notifyBuildResult(prComment: true, slackComment: true, slackChannel: '#my-channel')

+  // Notify build status for a PR as a GitHub comment, and send slack message with custom header notifyBuildResult(prComment: true, slackComment: true, slackChannel: '#my-channel', slackHeader: '*Header*: this is a header')

 ```
 * es: Elasticserach URL to send the report.
 * secret: vault secret used to access to Elasticsearch, it should have `user` and `password` fields.